9Muses Art Center

 The legendary isms were not just about a new mood or a new generation.
 They were about the transformation of the world.
 They took their cue from Socialism, Marxism, Anarchism, Freudianism, using the same scientific language with the same rhetorical intent.
 Isms sounded brutal, modern, and revolutionary.

-In art they came to refer to ways of painting that shattered reality as it had been known.
+In art, they came to refer to ways of painting that shattered reality as it had been known.
 Isms are ideologies.
 After a religious prehistory, they came to be widely used in the age of the French Revolution to denote political and social theories: Jacobinism, Utilitarianism, and Socialism.
 This was a potent and contagious language.
-The English suffix -ism is mirrored by the German -ismus and the French -isme.
+The English suffix -ism is mirrored by the German -isthmus and the French -time.
 To call an art movement an ism is to imply that instead of depicting the world in a commonsense way, the artists make an argument, propose a theory.
 More